Davood-Azani/Heavenly-Residences/README.md

 # E-Commerce Application using Blazor WebAssembly and Blazor Server - .NET 5

 This project is a complete e-commerce application built using Blazor WebAssembly and Blazor Server, powered by .NET 5.
 It includes various features and components that make it a robust and scalable solution for building online stores.
-Features

 ## Features

-* **Admin Panel using Blazor Server** : The application provides an intuitive and feature-rich admin panel built using Blazor Server.
+* **Admin Panel using Blazor Server**: The application provides an intuitive and feature-rich admin panel built using Blazor Server.
 This allows administrators to manage products, orders, customers, and other aspects of the e-commerce store efficiently.

 * **.NET 5 API**: The project utilizes a backend API built with .NET 5, providing a solid foundation for handling business logic, data management, and integration with external services.